 Chief Financial Officer | Treasurer

 I moved to Barnard Place in October of 2014.
-My neighbors were quick to welcome me into the neighborhood and I had the opportunity to bond with many residents while removing snow in the neighborhood that first winter.
+My neighbors were quick to welcome me into the neighborhood and I had the opportunity to bond with many residents while removing snow from the neighborhood that first winter.
 As a new resident in South Boston, I have enjoyed learning about the history of the neighborhood and engaging with long-term residents.
 I am excited to be a part of the Barnard Place Park organization to help ensure that we preserve the history and culture of our community.
 I look forward to the establishment and preservation of green space at Barnard Place.
-I will continue to work on developing a sustainable financial path for the park and provide hands-on efforts to plant vegetation and maintain the park for the enjoyment of our local residents.
+I will continue to work on developing a sustainable financial path for the park and provide hands-on efforts to plant vegetation and maintain the park for the enjoyment of our residents.

 Director | Clerk

 I am a lifelong resident of South Boston who has lived on Barnard Place since 1994.
 I’m thrilled to be a part of the revitalization of this vacant parcel that our neighborhood has taken care of for decades.
 We have a wonderful, dedicated group of residents who have given a tremendous amount of time and thought to this project.
-It is important for us to preserve the history of the neighborhood and honor those who were once the fabric of Barnard Place who are no longer with us by installing a memorial bench.
-The bocce court pays homage to the Italian families who lived and played bocce here many years ago.
-We are excited to bring bocce to the park as a way for people to have some fun and get to know one another!
-Barnard Place Park would not have been possible without the support we have been given by Mayor Walsh, Councilor Ed Flynn, Councilor Michael Flaherty, Representative David Biele, Christine Poff, Director of Community Preservation, and the Department of Neighborhood Development.
-Their involvement in our project over the past two years demonstrates their commitment to preserving open space in South Boston .
+It is important for us to preserve the history of our neighborhood and honor the residents who were once the fabric of Barnard Place by installing a memorial bench.
+The recreational bocce court pays homage to the Italian families who lived and played bocce here many years ago.
+We are excited to bring recreational bocce to the park as a way for the community to have some fun and get to know one another.
+Barnard Place Park would not have been possible without the support we have been given by former Mayor Marty Walsh, Councilor Ed Flynn, Councilor Michael Flaherty, Representative David Biele, Christine Poff-Director of Community Preservation, COGdesign, and the Department of Neighborhood Development.
+Their involvement in our project as it evolved from an idea in 2018 demonstrates their commitment to preserving open space in South Boston.